theolivenbaum/resin/README.md

 # Sir.Resin

-This is a search engine and language model framework.
-Its API lets you train and project a language model onto a search tree.
+This is a search engine and language model framework with an API that let you train and project a language model onto a search tree.

 The search tree supports 64-bit wide vectors that may represent words, phrases, documents, topics, topics of topics, or cluster IDs.